rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 application is run.
 This OpenCL program build option still requires no knowledge of standalone OpenCL C program compilation and is therefore still portable.
-Since the OpenCL C code is in a file, however, this build scenario can be useful when in OpenCL kernel development mode.
+Since the OpenCL C code is in a file, however, this build scenario can be useful when developing OpenCL kernels.
 Because the OpenCL C file is read and compiled for the devices at host application run time, the OpenCL C code can be edited and re-run without requiring the host application to be re-compiled.